Photo/Takanori Ota

 Learn the BC "kick turn"!

-The next thing we practiced was a "kick turn."
-This is different from what people who have taken lessons at ski school or avid skiers who have thoroughly read ski manuals might imagine.
-The kick turn we've known up until now involves changing the direction of your skis 180 degrees while standing still, but kick turns on a backcountry are quite different.
+Next, we practiced the "kick turn."
+This is different from what someone who has taken lessons at a ski school or avid skiers who have thoroughly studied ski manuals might imagine.
+The kick turn we knew before was about changing the direction of the skis 180 degrees while stationary, but the kick turn in backcountry skiing is different.

-When hiking up a steep slope, you don't climb straight up to the top, but rather zigzag.
-This is the technique you need to change direction when doing so.
+When hiking up a steep slope, instead of going straight up to the top, you proceed in a zigzag pattern.
+This is a technique necessary for changing direction in that situation.

 Click here to see the event

-Step forward a little further than the point where you want to change direction, spread your legs wide and put your mountain-side foot forward firmly.
-Fix the foot with the pole in place, put your weight firmly on the forward foot, and pull up the other foot.
-Pull your heels in, keep your knees close together, and position your skis firmly under your body, aligning them with the forward foot.
+Go a little further than where you want to change direction, and firmly extend the uphill leg with a wide stride.
+Fix the position of the leg that has extended the pole, put your weight firmly on the forward leg, and pull up the other leg.
+Pull your heel in, keep your knees together, and position the skis so that they are directly under your body, aligning them with the forward leg.

-2. When pulling in your valley-side foot, lean your upper body forward as if folding it.
+2. When pulling in the downhill leg, lean your upper body forward as if folding it.

 I was taught a lot, but kick turns were more difficult than I had imagined.
 Because my heels would slip off, I couldn't lift the board as I wanted, and I ended up losing my balance in unexpected places.
 I began to feel a bit uncomfortable, and the thought that crossed my mind was, "I want to walk as straight as possible.
 I don't want to change direction."